 5. Four Eyed Monsters

-I can't believe there are still any filmmakers on the planet who haven't heard of or seen this film made for a shoestring and which was seen by more people on the net than many Hollywood blockbusters, Here is Indiewire's blog.
-Probably the most successful self distributed film of all time, by numbers of people who saw and admired this film.
+I can’t believe there are still any filmmakers on the planet who haven’t heard of or seen this film made for a shoestring and which was seen by more people on the net than many Hollywood blockbusters, Here is Indiewire’s blog.
+Probably the most successful self-distributed film of all time, by numbers of people who saw and admired this film.

 6. Beware the 5 Year Exclusive Contract

-At this year's film festival several so-called acquisition executives representing different websites waved a internet distribution deal at filmmakers.
-Amazingly, this 'deal' from so-called 'acquisition executives' offers little or no money up front, and generally handcuffs the film to the website even to the point of not allowing festival screenings or being attached to compilation DVD's.
-I can't think of a worse position to place yourself in, especially since promised revenue streams are always net of the website's distribution expenses.
+At this year’s film festival several so-called acquisition executives representing different websites waved an internet distribution deal at filmmakers.
+Amazingly, this ‘deal’ from so-called ‘acquisition executives’ offers little or no money up front, and generally handcuffs the film to the website even to the point of not allowing festival screenings or being attached to compilation dvds.
+I can’t think of a worse position to place yourself in, especially since promised revenue streams are always net of the website’s distribution expenses.

 If you decide to opt for an IPTV deal, why not consider our very own Raindance.tv

 So there you have it.
 There are no rules.
 It’s a nascent opportunity.

 Make a film.
 Understand the process.
 Get a bit of seed marketing money.
 Roll up your sleeves.
 Launch your career.